"Playing for the high one, dancing with the devil."

 Initially ditched by the label for their album Pump, the track became one of the most listened to poker songs and has been included in virtually every Aerosmith's greatest hits compilation.

 Classic Poker Songs That Sound a Bit Dated But Are Still Awesome

-From lesser-known rock bands to nearly a century old blues classics, these songs about poker might feel slightly outdated, but they still pack a punch!
+From lesser-known rock bands to nearly a century old blues classics, these songs about the game might feel slightly outdated, but they are still perfect for listening to as you learn how to play poker!
 We did our research, and we bet you haven't heard at least one of these tracks, so kick back and relax as we present three classic poker songs you might have missed.

 Diamond Jack - Wishbone Ash